 By Rebecca Abma

 Where can you find more than a dozen essential nutrients for less than 100 calories?
 Look no further than the egg.
 One large egg contains about 75 calories and 6 grams of protein.
 For someone on a 2,000-calorie diet, that translates to 10 percent of the daily recommendation of protein for less than 4 percent of calories.
-What's more, one egg packs a nutritional punch with vitamins A, B6, B12, D and E, along with riboflavin, folate, choline, iron, calcium, phosphorus and zinc.
-Eggs are one of very few foods that contain naturally occurring vitamin D. Most of an egg's nutrients are in the yolk, though more than half the protein is in the white.
+What’s more, one egg packs a nutritional punch with vitamins A, B6, B12, D, and E, along with riboflavin, folate, choline, iron, calcium, phosphorus, and zinc.
+Eggs are one of the very few foods that contain naturally-occurring vitamin D. Most of an egg’s nutrients are in the yolk, though more than half the protein is in the white.

-Perhaps the biggest myth about eggs is that they're bad for your heart.
-Two decades ago, egg's cholesterol content — about 200 milligrams (mg) per egg yolk — put them on the watch-list of artery clogging food.
-Since then, scientists have found no link between the dietary cholesterol found in eggs and high serum cholesterol levels associated with heart disease risk.
+Perhaps the biggest myth about eggs is that they’re bad for your heart.
+Two decades ago, eggs’ cholesterol content—about 200 milligrams (mg) per egg yolk—put them on the watch list of artery clogging food.
+But researchers now believe that eating cholesterol-rich foods—like eggs—may not affect the cholesterol levels in your blood, according to the Cleveland Clinic.

 A study that assessed the dietary habits of 1,032 men between the ages of 42 and 60 showed that eating one egg a day did not increase the risk of coronary heart disease.
 The results were published in February 2016 in the American Journal of Clinical Nutrition.
 However, in people with diabetes, researchers caution that further study is needed, because there may be an increased risk among those who consume more than six eggs per week.
 A review published in BMJ in January 2013 found that higher egg consumption was associated with an elevated risk of coronary heart disease in people with diabetes.
 On the other hand, the same review showed that higher egg intake was associated with a lower risk of hemorrhagic stroke.